The Archer Dental Blog

 After Care for Dental Crowns

-October 18, 2024
+October 18, 2024 4 min read By Archer Dental

 After receiving a dental crown, it's common to experience some sensitivity, discomfort, and minor swelling around the treated tooth.
 These symptoms should gradually subside over the next few days.
 Following proper aftercare instructions is essential to ensure your crown lasts and to avoid complications.
 Here's what you need to know.

 You can usually eat after the numbness from the anesthesia wears off, which typically takes 30 to 60 minutes.
-If you got a temporary crown, it’s recommended to avoid hard, crunchy, or sticky foods as they can damage the crown.
+If you got a temporary crown, it's recommended to avoid hard, crunchy, or sticky foods as they can damage the crown.
 Stick to soft foods like soup, yogurt, or scrambled eggs, and try to chew on the opposite side of your mouth to avoid putting pressure on the temporary crown.
-If you already got your permanent crown, you can go back to eating normal foods after anesthesia has worn off.
+If you already got your permanent crown, you can go back to eating normal foods after the anesthesia has worn off.

 It's best to avoid smoking for at least 24 to 48 hours after receiving a dental crown.
 Smoking can delay the healing of any irritated gums and increase sensitivity around the crowned tooth.
 The longer you can refrain from smoking, the better for your overall oral health.